-AFCON 2019: Algeria Vs Nigeria – Tactical Preview
+AFCON 2019: Algeria vs Nigeria – Tactical Preview

 Nigeria’s defence and midfield tackling and interception statistics. via [whoscored.com]

 Nigeria have shown incredible fighting spirit so far at this tournament such that they haven’t played at their best but keep winning.
-Their aerial prowess ( 17 aerials won per game ) has been important for them, and they would look to utilise it against the Algerians ( 13.4 aerials per game ).
+Their aerial prowess (17 aerials won per game) has been important for them, and they would look to utilise it against the Algerians (13.4 aerials per game).
 With diagonal long passes from their defence into pacy and tricky wingers, Nigeria isolate the full-backs and hit on the counter.
-Central defenders Omeruo ( 5.5 long passes per game) and Troost-Ekong ( 4.8 ) are adept at it followed by central midfielders Etebo ( 3.6 ) and Ndidi ( 2 ).
-Advantage Nigeria?
+Central defenders Omeruo (5.5 long passes per game) and Troost-Ekong (4.8) are adept at it followed by central midfielders Etebo (3.6) and Ndidi (2).

 Nigeria’s conservative style and the extra 24 hours preparation having played on Wednesday night might prove vital.
 We also have to take into account Algeria’s all-action style and those extra thirty minutes and penalties in their quarterfinal clash on Thursday night.
 Nigeria also have the psychological advantage having beaten the North Africans in the 2018 World Cup qualifiers, although the return leg ended one-all with Nigeria already qualified, Algeria were awarded a three-nil win due to Nigeria fielding a suspended player.

-Adam Ounas, however, must have other ideas, he has three goals and one assist in only 121 minutes and the Super Eagles should be wary of the Napoli man.
+Adam Ounas, however, must have other ideas, he has three goals and one assist in only 121minutes and the Super Eagles should be wary of the Napoli man.
 Mahrez is also dangerous as ever for Algeria having already netted two goals, he and striker Bounedjah would hope to get at Nigeria as much as possible with Islam Slimani also on the bench.
-Conclusion

 It would take a huge effort to knockout this rampant Algeria side, thus Nigeria need to bring their A game.
 Their hopes rest on the shoulders of their all-important defence, as well as Chukwueze, Alex Iwobi, Ahmed Musa and Ighalo going forward.
 Algeria must be hoping to dispatch the Super Eagles early but that could just play into Nigeria’s smart play.